Childhood glaucoma, Infantile glaucoma, Juvenile glaucoma, Primary glaucoma, Secondary glaucoma

-Childhood glaucoma is a condition where pressure slowly builds up in the eye, eventually damaging the optic nerve and destroying eyesight.
+Childhood glaucoma is a condition in which pressure slowly builds up in the eye, eventually damaging the optic nerve and destroying eyesight.
 This build-up of pressure can result from too much fluid being produced, from too little fluid being drained, or from a combination of the two.
 An isolated drainage problem is called primary glaucoma.
 Secondary glaucoma can stem from production problems or combinations of problems.

 Who gets glaucoma?

 Childhood glaucoma is uncommon, but it can occur in anyone.
 Glaucoma that begins before the 3rd birthday is called infantile glaucoma.
-It can even be present at birth, although this is even less common.
-Juvenile glaucoma is the name given to glaucoma that begins after the 3rd birthday, up to an including the 30th.
+It can even be present at birth, although this is less common.
+Juvenile glaucoma is the name given to glaucoma that begins after the 3rd birthday, up to and including the 30th.

 What are the symptoms of glaucoma?